Available Studies¶

 Video Studies¶

-of the video you want to measure.
+Video is our main focus, as you may already know, and video websites are all kind of different.
+In general, the configuration of video studies is quite similar: you provide a subject and the url of the video you want to measure.
 In some cases, special parameters are required, like login credentials or, in the case of live streaming, channel names.
 Below you will find some examples for the most common video services; any service not listed here can be easily configured using the general parameters shown in the public config.

-Currently we only support playback of trailers on Amazon, so you must set the subject to amazon_trailer
+Currently we only support playback of trailers on Amazon, so you must set the subject to amazon_trailer and pass the link to a known trailer URL as the src.
+Example:

 {